eschnett/wavetoy2/README.rst

 |Build Status| |Coverage Status|

 A progression of WaveToy implementations in Haskell.
-This is step 2, introducing more abstract concepts such as Monoid, VectorSpace, or Manifold.
+This is step 2, introducing more abstract concepts such as Monoid, VectorSpace, and Manifold.

 Problem description